vgmstream/vgmstream/README.md

 *Others*: may be possible to use through *Wine*

 Once installed, supported files should be playable.
 There is a simple config menu to tweak some options too.
+If the *Preferences... > Plug-ins > Input* shows vgmstream as *"NOT LOADED"* that means extra DLL files aren't in the correct place.

 ### xmp-vgmstream (XMPlay plugin)